kapresoft/kapresoft.github.io/_posts/2019-04-28-aws-lambda-spring-boot.md

 }
 ```
+## Dependency Injection Strategy

+### At Constructor

+1. Notes about injecting in constructor
+2. Diagram

+### Using AppContext During Run-time
+1. Notes about performance

+## Testability
+1.
+2. Structure Class to be testable and permeable during test

 ## Use of Environment Variables in Lambda

 Setting the environment variables to set the spring active profile is a good way to run your lambda in different environments.
 In this example, we will need to specify an environment variable "test" or "prod".
 In addition to the base [application.yml](https://github.com/kapresoft/spring-boot-aws-lambda/blob/master/src/main/resources/application.yml), this will configure the application to pickup additional settings specified in the [application-test.yml](https://github.com/kapresoft/spring-boot-aws-lambda/blob/master/src/main/resources/application-test.yml) or [application-prod.yml](https://github.com/kapresoft/spring-boot-aws-lambda/blob/master/src/main/resources/application-prod.yml) configuration files.